 Established in 1982, the International Sommelier Guild offers an extensive wine education program through third-party schools in the United States, Canada, China, Mexico, South Africa, Thailand, and many other countries.

-If you want to become a certified sommelier, or you simply wish to increase your wine expertise, these are the most popular organizations worldwide.
-As long as you have a passion for wine and a commitment to keep on learning, you’ll find any goal achievable, and any certification level within reach.
+If you want to become a certified sommelier or simply wish to increase your wine expertise, these are the most popular organizations worldwide.
+As long as you have a passion for wine and a commitment to keep on learning, you’ll find any goal achievable and any certification level within reach.
 Welcome to the wine world, an ever-growing community of wine lovers.